CaleyD/FrontEndGuidelines/README.md

 .mixin(@boolean) when (@boolean) {...}
 ```

-Use the `when not` keyword when specifying falsey booleans
+Use the `when not` keyword when specifying false booleans

 ```css
 .mixin(@boolean) when not (@boolean) {...}